Training Like a Medical Resident: Context-Prior Learning Toward Universal Medical Image Segmentation: Discussion and Conclusion

-We have introduced a universal medical image segmentation paradigm that learns generalizable and transferable representations from diverse medical image tasks, spanning different targets, body parts, and modalities.
-Following this training paradigm, we also propose Hermes, an oracle-guided context-prior learning approach, to tackle multiple challenges regarding annotation labeling and image signal heterogeneity.
-Hermes is able to deal with multiple tasks by harnessing their synergy via our proposed task priors.
-Meanwhile, the introduced modality prior can remarkably mitigate the difficulties imposed by the heterogeneous imaging modalities.
+\textbf{Conclusion.} We introduce a universal medical image segmentation paradigm that learns generalizable and transferable representations from diverse medical image tasks, spanning various targets, body regions, and modalities.
+Following this paradigm, we propose a context-prior learning approach, Hermes, to tackle the challenges of annotation and modality heterogeneity.
+Hermes can handle multiple tasks by harnessing their synergy via our proposed task priors.
 Extensive experiments with Hermes underscore the superiority of this universal paradigm in both upstream and downstream tasks.
+Exploratory analysis of the learned priors shows intriguing relations among tasks and modalities, resonating with the anatomical and imaging principles in radiology.